HumanCompatibleAI/ranking-challenge/README.md

 A database of historical post metadata for your users, updated as often as is practical, into which you can also write your own data.
 If needed, we can provide an interface for writing data from a process that you run outside our infrastructure, but we cannot allow that process to make queries.

-### Offline Worker
+### Offline Workers

+We will provide for two types of worker (GPU equipped, if needed):

-A sandboxed offline worker (GPU-equipped if needed) that has read/write access to the database.
+- Sandboxed: no internet connectivity, but has read/write access to the database.
+- Open: has internet connectivity, and write-only access to the database.

 ### Latency: 750ms